jayellho/cs8803-gpu-proj2-cuda-optimization/README.md

 - Bitshifting.
 - Shared memory and multiple CUDA kernels.
 - CPU and GPU interleaving/ overlap.
-- Modal with detailed view of properties of selected resource.
-- Search widget with search/filter by region/type.

 ## Results
 Speedup of 114 times over CPU using NVIDIA L40s GPU on array of size 10 million, with achieved occupancy of 93.38% and throughput of 701.9 million elements per second (MEPS).